Jump to:

 Available or current treatment guidelines

-In patients with SCI, treatment typically consists of behavioral and environmental strategies, such as changing the causative environment and avoidance of extremes in temperatures, with use of cooling devices, air-conditioned setting, and/or washing with tepid water to manage hyperthermia.
+Treatment typically consists of behavioral and environmental strategies.
+These include cooling devices, air-conditioning, drinking cool liquids, and/or washing with tepid water to manage hyperthermia.
 Careful planning on amount and type of clothing is important.
-Ambient temperature regulation, insulated clothing, blankets, warm humidified air, and intake of warm fluids are measures to prevent or manage hypothermia.
+SCI patients must also be monitored during exercise due to the risk for hyperthermia.
+Ambient temperature regulation, insulated clothing, blankets, warm humidified air, and intake of warm fluids are recommended to prevent or manage hypothermia.
+Avoidance of alcohol in cooler environments is also recommended.
+Education regarding medications that may impair thermal regulation is essential.14

 For patients with TBI, it is often necessary to use medications.
 The most commonly used medications are beta blockers.
 Alpha adrenergic blocker medications have been tried less often.
 Bromocriptine may reduce hyperthermia and diaphoresis.
-Dantrolene may reduce extensor posturing.
-For extreme and refractory cases, judicious doses of morphine can be used to stop the episodes.
+Dantrolene or baclofen may reduce extensor posturing.
+For extreme and refractory cases, judicious doses of morphine can be used to stop the episodes.16,17

 At different disease stages